uccser/cs-field-guide/docs/source/developer/interactives.rst

   Any third-party libraries you include must have a licence that allows them to be used in the CSFG.
   A summary of the library's licence must be added to ``LICENCE-THIRD-PARTY`` with the full licence file added to ``cs-field-guide/third-party-licences/``.

-- ``static/interactives/<interactive-slug>/README.md`` - This is a short file that that explains the interactive's purpose and links to any necessary wiki pages.
+- ``static/interactives/<interactive-slug>/README.md`` - This is a short file that that explains the interactive's purpose.
+  It can also include links to any documentation or websites that future developers may find useful.

 - ``templates/interactives/<interactive-slug>.html`` - This is the HTML template for the interactive for a specific locale, as defined in the interactive configuration file.
   Locale may or may not share a template for an interactive, allowing different versions of an interactive to be available (`see GitHub for more information <https://github.com/uccser/cs-field-guide/pull/710>`_).